ibm-cloud-docs/vmwaresolutions/services/htdc_considerations.md

 ### Licenses and fees
 {: #htdc_considerations-licenses}

-Per-host license: A HyTrust DataControl license is ordered for each host in the environment.
+Per host license: A HyTrust DataControl license is ordered for each host in the environment.

 ## Considerations when you delete HyTrust DataControl
 {: #htdc_considerations-remove}